melissa135/Convolutional_AutoEncoder/README.md

 # Convolutional_AutoEncoder
 A convolutional auto-encoder for compressing time sequence data of stocks.
+Similar to full-connection autoencoder(https://github.com/melissa135/Denoise_AutoEncoder), but more suitable for time series data.

+## Network
 ```
 AutoEncoder (
   (encoder): Sequential (